Monday, Oct. 16, 2017, 8:30 am

 Dr. John Pomeray

-Canada's Global Water Futures Programme
+Canada's Global Water Futures Program

-Dr. John Pomeroy is the Associate Programme Director of Global Water Futures, Canada Research Chair in Water Resources and Climate Change, Professor of Geography and Director of the Centre for Hydrology and the Coldwater Laboratory (Kananaskis) at the University of Saskatchewan.
+Dr. John Pomeroy is the Associate Program Director of Global Water Futures, Canada Research Chair in Water Resources and Climate Change, Professor of Geography and Director of the Centre for Hydrology and the Coldwater Laboratory (Kananaskis) at the University of Saskatchewan.

-The Global Water Futures programme (GWF) focuses on delivering new capability for providing disaster warning to governments, communities and the public, including Canada’s first national flood forecasting and seasonal flow forecasting systems, new drought warning capability, and water quality models and monitoring that warn of hazards to health and drinking water supply.
+The Global Water Futures program (GWF) focuses on delivering new capability for providing disaster warning to governments, communities and the public, including Canada’s first national flood forecasting and seasonal flow forecasting systems, new drought warning capability, and water quality models and monitoring that warn of hazards to health and drinking water supply.
 It will diagnose and predict water futures to deliver improved scenario forecasting of changing climate, landscape and water for the future.
 In delivering these goals we are developing new models, tools and approaches to manage water-related risks to multiple sectors in Canada’s major river basins.